Skip to content

 How to care for a Boston Terrier

 Your dog’s health will be affected by their diet, exercise, training and grooming.
-Regular vet health checks will help to pick up on any health issues early on, resulting in quicker treatment.
+Regular vet health checks will help to pick up on any health issues early on.
+Here’s some things to know before preparing for your new dog

 Feeding and nutrition